 However, the individual does not need to intend to cause harm, but must be acting reckless enough and must show a tremendous lack of regard for danger caused to others.

 Because the state of mind is a key element of a Wilton Connecticut first-degree assault arrest, it is essential to ensure that the facts that could demonstrate such intent or the lack thereof are fully investigated and presented to the court in the most favorable light by a skilled attorney.

 Stiff Jail Penalties for a Wilton Connecticut Assault Arrest

 Connecticut law classifies first-degree assault as a Class B felony, one of the most severe categories of crimes in Connecticut law.
 This offense is punishable by a fine of up to $15,000 and prison sentences of up to 20 years.
 In addition, if the assault is made against a correctional officer, pregnant female, elderly person or young child, the penalties can substantially increase and require mandatory minimum jail sentences.

-With penalties exposing you to such a lengthy amount of jail time, an assault arrest in Wilton requires serious action and an aggressive, comprehensive legal defense.
-That is why it is essential that an assault attorney quickly files motions with the Norwalk criminal court to preserve evidence and ensure that the facts are fully investigated and evaluated.
+With penalties exposing you to such a lengthy amount of jail time, an assault arrest requires serious action and an aggressive, comprehensive legal defense.
+That is why it is essential that an attorney quickly files motions with the Norwalk criminal court to preserve evidence and ensure that the facts are fully investigated and evaluated.
 If you have been charged with first-degree assault, contact an experienced Wilton first-degree assault lawyer who can start working toward the best possible resolution of your case.
 Call now to get started.